NativeScript/management/nativescript-governance.md

 1. Add the GitHub user to the "core" GitHub team
 1. Set the GitHub user to be have the "Maintainer" role for the NativeScript organization
 1. Send a welcome email
-1. Invite to the Discord TSC channel
 1. Tweet congratulations to the new TSC member from the NativeScript Twitter account

 #### TSC Meetings

 The TSC meets every week via Zoom on Mondays at 12 pm PDT.
 The meeting is run by a designated moderator approved by the TSC.
+TSC members are not required to attend every single TSC Meeting, only that they attend at least 10 a year to maintain status.

 Items are added to the TSC agenda which are considered contentious or are modifications of governance, contribution policy, TSC membership,